rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 <metric type="LongCounter" name="xap|groupA|space|space_metricsSpace|0|primary:operations_lease-expired" value="100" />
 {% endhighlight %}

-More details regarding each line will be explained in the next paragraph.

-##### Timestamps warning
+### Timestamps warning
 There is no possibility to tie metric data with timestamp.
 Introscope connects a single metric report with the time it was received by Introscope, not sent by XAP.
 This means that sending metrics in batch should be disabled, when integrating both systems.

-## Hierarchy insertion
+### Hierarchy insertion

-XAP reports tens of different predefined metrics per machine that belongs to grid, deployed processing unit or space (you can find more information [here](http://docs.gigaspaces.com/xap102adm/metrics-bundled.html)).
+XAP reports tens of different predefined metrics per machine that belongs to a grid, deployed processing units or Space (you can find more information [here](./metrics-bundled.html)).
 Additionally, there might be also custom metrics defined by users.
 Even for one machine, number of metrics becomes too high for human-being to track them easily in webview in flat format.
 Hierarchy is inserted by modifying metric name - it has the given format:

 {% highlight yaml %}
      RESOURCE_SEGMENT_1|...|RESOURCE_SEGMENT_N:METRIC_NAME